ejlaflure/PyBer_Analysis/README.md

 ### Recommendations for Future Analysis

-Performing analysis that identify issues in meeting demand is most important for beter utilizing divers and increasing revenue.
+Further analysis needs to be performed to more thoroughly identify issues in meeting ride demand.
+This analysis is important for better utilizing divers and increasing revenue.

 ### Additional Analysis 1

 * Description of Approach

-Average fare per ride and driver over the same time period.
-This will confirm if the the change in revenue is based on increased fare at that time or increased business.
+The first additional analysis that should be performed to meet this goal is a visualization of average fare per ride and average fare per driver plotted over the same time period as the Total Fare by City Type line graph.
+This will complement that graph and will allow us to determine if the change in revenue at different periods is based on increased fare at that time or increased business.

 * Technical Steps

-Overlay Average fare per ride and driver on the y-axis and have time on x axis.
+To create this graph, two new columns need to be created with the average average fare per ride and average fare per driver calulations.
+A pivot chart will then need to be created along with new weekly bins, just like when created the Total Fare by City Type graph.
+The creation of the graph at that point will also be the same as the Total Fare by City Type, but the y-axis will overlay Average fare per ride and driver.
+Below is the code nessisary to accomplish this task.

 ### Additional Analysis 2